pypa/pip/docs/html/installation.md

 # Installation

-pip is already installed if you are:
+Usually, pip is automatically installed if you are:

 - working in a
   {ref}`virtual environment <pypug:Creating and using Virtual Environments>`